I. Lists and registers of experts

 In civil proceedings, before an expert starts to work on their opinion, the court generally orders that both parties must make an advance payment (Kostenvorschuss) to the court.
 The amount of this payment depends on the complexity of the case and the extent of the opinion the expert has to render.
 The remuneration is generally calculated on the basis of the number of hours spent by the expert on the case multiplied by an hourly rate.
 Expenses and VAT are also included.
 The court orders the amount the parties must deposit on the basis of its experience.
 If the amount deposited is not sufficient, a further advance payment can be ordered.

 III.3.2 Criminal proceedings

 In criminal proceedings, the State pays the experts’ remuneration and, in the event of a conviction, the person sentenced must reimburse the costs.

 III.3.3 Family court proceedings

-In family court proceedings, usually the state pays the expert’s remuneration is generally paid by the State.
+In family court proceedings, the expert’s remuneration is generally paid by the State.

 III.4 Legal aid cases

-In general, legal aid is granted to persons who are partly or totally unable to meet the costs of proceedings, including the costs of experts as a result of their economic situation.
+In general, legal aid is granted to people who are unable, in part or in whole, to meet the costs of proceedings, including the costs of experts, as a result of their economic situation.
 The recipients of legal aid must refund the fees, in whole or in part, if their financial situation has substantially improved within 3 years of the proceedings taking place.
 It should be noted that the losing party always has to cover the fees of the winning party.

 III.5 Reimbursement of experts’ fees